Diagnostic Testing

-Diagnostic testing is the collection and integration of information on an individual’s functioning, to inform treatment planning.
+Diagnostic assessment is the collection and integration of information on an individual’s functioning to identify strengths and weaknesses and inform treatment planning.
 It includes assessment measures (interviews, questionnaires, and tests) that are carefully chosen to answer the referral question and/or concerns.

 Parents may choose diagnostic testing to both explore an appropriate diagnosis for their child, and to gain important insight into what supports might be helpful at home, school, or in the community.

-Diagnostic tests are completed by a licensed clinical psychologist.
-Once completed, a diagnostic report is generated.
+Diagnostic tests are provided by a licensed clinical psychologist and/or a neuropsychologist.
+Once completed by the child and/or parent, a feedback session is set up and a diagnostic report is generated.
 The report is reviewed with the family to guide next steps for getting the child the support they need.

-The approval for ABA Therapy requires a diagnosis of autism, which can only be determined through a diagnostic test.
+The approval for ABA Therapy requires a diagnosis of autism, which can only be determined through a diagnostic assessment.

 Diagnostic Testing at Westside

 The process of diagnostic testing is new for most families and may feel overwhelming at first.
-At Westside, we do everything to counteract this.
+At Westside, we do everything we can to support and help along the way.
 We provide a warm, kid-friendly environment that puts families at ease.
 We use a unique process that provides as much time as needed for families to get questions answered and gain confidence in the path forward.
-Most importantly, our team led by Dr. Brenda is as supportive and likable as you could ever hope for.
+Most importantly, our team is as supportive and likable as you could ever hope for.

 As a long-standing, reputable provider of specialty therapy services to children, Westside is uniquely positioned to complement diagnostic testing with deep expertise in sensory, language, social-emotional, physical, cognitive, and behavioral development.
 This expertise is used to provide a more comprehensive evaluation of your child during the diagnostic testing process.